inductor/inductor.me/content/about/_index.md

 ### About Me

-> Cloud Native and DevOps Solutions Architect at HPE(Hewlett Packard Enterprise).
+> Senior Field Engineer at Apple since July 2021.

 > CNCF Ambassador since May 2020.

 > Google Developer Expert (Google Cloud Platform/Modern Architecture) since October 2021.

+> Previously worked as a Solutions Architect at HPE(Hewlett Packard Enterprise).

-> Previosly worked as a cloud infrastructure engineer at MLOps team, ZOZO Technologies w/ GCP and AWS mainly.
+> Previously worked as a cloud infrastructure engineer at MLOps team, ZOZO Technologies w/ GCP and AWS mainly.
 Especially familiar with container technologies such as Docker, Kubernetes and its managed services on the public clouds as above.

 ### Development Skills